550tealeaves/D3-fundamentals/Week-3-svg-intro/Readme.md

 # Homework 2
 ## Aim
-Reinforce knowledge of SVGs by creating a basic scatterplot with the "circle" SVG.
+Reinforce knowledge of SVGs by creating a basic scatter plot with the "circle" SVG.

 **Circles have 3 attributes or arguments**
 - cx (x-position)